numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

     :figclass: align-center

-DType methods and attributes
+Miscellaneous methods and attributes
 ==============================================================================

-DType methods may resemble or even reuse existing Python slots.
-Thus Python special slots are off-limits for user-defined DTypes (for instance, defining ``Unit("m") > Unit("cm")``), since we may want to develop a meaning for these operators that is common to all DTypes.

-In addition to the methods supporting casting and array coercion that will be described below, the DType class defines the following:
+This section collects definitions in the DType class that are not used in casting and array coercion, which are described in detail below.

 * Existing dtype methods and C-side fields are preserved.

-* ``DType.type`` replaces ``dtype.type`` to indicate the associated scalar
+* ``DType.type`` replaces ``dtype.type``.
+Unless a use case arises,
-  type.
-Unless a use case arises, ``dtype.type`` will be deprecated.
+  ``dtype.type`` will be deprecated.

-  FIXME: What about abstract DTypes?

-* A ``self.canonical`` method will generalize the notion of byte order to indicate whether data has been stored in a default/canonical way.
-In current code, the flag simply means native byte order, but it can take on new meanings in new DTypes -- for instance, to distinguish a complex-conjugated instance of Complex which stores ``real - imag`` instead of ``real + imag`` and is thus not the canonical storage.
-The ISNBO ("is native byte order") flag might be repurposed as this flag.
+* A new ``self.canonical`` method generalizes the notion of byte order to indicate whether data has been stored in a default/canonical way.
+For existing code, "canonical" will just signify native byte order, but it can take on new meanings in new DTypes -- for instance, to distinguish a complex-conjugated instance of Complex which stores ``real - imag`` instead of ``real + imag`` and is thus not the canonical storage.
+The ISNBO ("is native byte order") flag might be repurposed as the canonical flag.

 * Support is included for parametric DTypes.
 As explained in :ref:`NEP 40 <parametric-datatype-discussion>`, parametric types have a